drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	},

 * OMI_dirs: As in TROPOMI_dirs, but for OMI.
 * LOW_MEMORY_TROPOMI_AVERAGING_KERNEL_CALC: For TROPOMI observations, should CHEEREIO use the "low memory" algorithm to apply the averaging kernel ("True") or the default fast algorithm ("False").
-For highly dense observations like TROPOMI NO\ :sub:`2`\ set to "True", otherwise leave as "False"
+For highly dense observations like TROPOMI NO\ :sub:`2` set to "True", otherwise leave as "False"
 * LOW_MEMORY_TROPOMI_AVERAGING_KERNEL_BATCH_SIZE: Batch size for the low memory TROPOMI averaging kernel algorithm.
-Users should probably leave as default (100000), but the user can increase this value to speed up the algorithm at the cost of memory, or vice versa.
+Users should probably leave as default, but the user can increase this value to speed up the algorithm at the cost of memory, or vice versa.
 * TROPOMI_CH4_FILTERS: Apply specialized filters for TROPOMI methane?
 Set to "True" if doing a TROPOMI methane inversion, otherwise set to "False".
 * TROPOMI_CH4_filter_blended_albedo: Filter out TROPOMI methane observations with a blended albedo above this value.
 Set to "nan" to ignore.
 * TROPOMI_CH4_filter_swir_albedo_low: Filter out TROPOMI methane observations with a SWIR albedo below this value.
 Set to "nan" to ignore.